dasundev/dasun.dev/docs/src/packages/laravel-payhere/models/user-model.md

 }
 ```

-The `PayHereCustomer` contract requires these methods to provide the needed data.

 By default, Laravel PayHere expects your `User` model to be the `App\Models\User` class.
-If you want to use a different model, you can specify it with the `useCustomerModel` method in the `boot` method of your `AppServiceProvider` class, like this:
+However, if you wish to use a different model, you can specify it with the `useCustomerModel` method within the `boot` method of your `AppServiceProvider` class:

 ```php
 use App\Models\PayHere\Customer;